littleroot/blog/_pages/validate underlying Write calls.md

 detected at the earliest.
 Additionally your `Write` method too now violates the `io.Writer` interface.

-So it helps to validate the return value of Write calls to the underlying Writer.
+So it helps to validate the return values of Write calls to the underlying Writer.

 ## Validating a Write